Galleries and museums in Ireland

 4. National Museums of Ireland – Decorative Arts & Archaeology

 Known as “Collins Barracks”, the Decorative Arts museum near Phoenix Park contains weaponry, silver, ceramics, glassware and more.
-While on Kildare Street, you’ll discover ancient treasures including prehistoric gold and Viking artifacts, all housed in a Victorian-Palladian building.
+While on Kildare Street, you’ll discover ancient treasures including prehistoric gold and Viking artefacts, all housed in a Victorian-Palladian building.

 5. Little Museum of Dublin, Dublin

 With a beautiful location overlooking Stephen’s Green, this museum is a snapshot of the buzzing city that surrounds it.
-Dublin’s history and character are detailed through personal artifacts throughout, while the top floor holds one of the museum’s most popular exhibitions – U2: Made in Dublin.
+Dublin’s history and character are detailed through personal artefacts throughout, while the top floor holds one of the museum’s most popular exhibitions – U2: Made in Dublin.

 6. National Gallery of Ireland, Dublin